Church of the Week: Greater Enon Missionary Baptist Church

 “We wanted to show the area God’s love,” said Deacon Neville Mclachlin.
 “It’s not about us, it’s all about what we can do for our neighbors.”

-Deacon Mclachlin has been at Greater Enon for 7 years now.
+Mclachlin has been at Greater Enon for seven years now.
 He says the same love he shares with others through charitable events like the awards luncheon is what keeps him coming back.
-He also credits the Senior Pastor of the church, Rev. Michael Robinson for feeding him spiritually.
+He also credits the senior pastor of the church, Rev. Michael Robinson, for feeding him spiritually.
 It’s only right that he works to make sure the surrounding area is fed spiritually and physically as well.

 Pastor Robinson is the pastor of evangelism and Christian education at Greater Enon.
-He says he’s been saved and been in ministry since 1983 and winning souls is a lot different now than it was then.
+He says he’s been saved and in the ministry since 1983, and winning souls is a lot different now than it was then.

 “We live in an information world where you can just pick up your phone and find what you’re looking for, so the approach to getting people saved has to change with it,” said Pastor Robinson.
 “But it doesn’t just stop at outreach.
 We have to educate, train and prepare people for their walk with God.”

 The Senior Awards Luncheon also provided a great benefit to those in the community outside of nourishment for their bodies.
-The event was sponsored by AARP, and anyone in attendance older than 50 years old was given ample information about how to apply for an AARP card and what benefits come with that.
-The Senior Pastor, Rev. Michael Robinson also took the time to honor every in attendance older than 90, 80 and 70 years old.
+The event was sponsored by the AARP, and anyone in attendance older than 50-years-old was given ample information about how to apply for an AARP card and what benefits come with it.

+Senior Pastor Robinson also took the time to honor everyone in attendance older than 70-years-old.

-“There are so many challenges in life from health to work to family,” said Deacon Neville Mclachlin.
-“One thing that’s constant is that Jesus said he would never leave us nor forsake us and that's a promise.
+“There are so many challenges in life from health to work to family,” said Mclachlin.
+“One thing that’s constant is that Jesus said he would never leave us nor forsake us, and that’s a promise.
 If we call God on his promise to us, then we have to honor our promise to Him.”

-During the event, Greater Enon also took the time to honor Reverend John Alexander Thompson with an official citation from Philadelphia city council.
-Before decades in ministry, Reverend Thompson traveled the world singing with his band the Johnny Thompson Singers.
+During the event, Greater Enon also took the time to honor Rev. John Alexander Thompson with an official citation from the Philadelphia City Council.
+Before decades in ministry, Thompson traveled the world singing with his band, the Johnny Thompson Singers.
 He is currently the Gospel Music Worship Leader at Greater Enon right now.

 “It might look like work,” said Mclachlin, “but it’s gratifying because we see people coming in here hungry and leaving satisfied.”